soderlind/multisite-exporter/readme.txt

 You can change this location using the `multisite_exporter_directory` filter.

+= Where is the Action Scheduler library located? =

+The Action Scheduler library is included with the plugin via Composer and can be found in the following location:
+`/vendor/woocommerce/action-scheduler/`

+All Action Scheduler related files are loaded automatically when the plugin initializes.

 = Can I export only certain content types? =

 Yes, you can filter exports by content type (all content, posts, pages, or media), custom post type, and date range.